Mortgage rates forecast for April 2020

 Related: Read more about FHA costs and requirements on our FHA loan calculator page.

-According to loan software company Ellie Mae, which processes more than 3 million loans per year, FHA loan rates averaged 3.96% in September (the most recent data available), matching the average conventional rate.
+According to loan software company Ellie Mae, which processes more than 3 million loans per year, FHA loan rates averaged 3.87% in February (the most recent data available), a bit lower than the average conventional rate.

 Another interesting stat from Ellie Mae: About 30% of all FHA loans are issued to applicants with scores below 650.

 FHA loans come with mortgage insurance.
 But the overall cost is not much more than for conventional loans.